jennie/community-manual/for-stafforganizers.md

 * Document the date of the CR committee meeting(s) and any decisions and follow-up communications related to the incident.
 * Refer to the CR committee terms of reference for more information on proper channels of communication and logging.

+The CR committee should follow up with the complainant, record the full details of how the incident was resolved, and prepare a report for the board.

 ### Sanctions

 #### About Apologies